MicrosoftDocs/Virtualization-Documentation/tlfs.md

 The limit is encoded as a 32-bit value.
 For X64 long-mode segments, the limit is ignored.
 For legacy x86 segments, the limit must be expressible within the bounds of the x64 processor architecture.
-For example, if the “G” (granularity) bit is set within the attributes of a code or data segment, the low-order 12 bits of the limit must be 1s.
+For example, if the “G" (granularity) bit is set within the attributes of a code or data segment, the low-order 12 bits of the limit must be 1s.

-The “Present” bit controls whether the segment acts like a null segment (that is, whether a memory access performed through that segment generates a \#GP fault).
+The “Present" bit controls whether the segment acts like a null segment (that is, whether a memory access performed through that segment generates a \#GP fault).